signalfx/signalfx-agent/docs/monitors/conviva.md

 Only `Live` conviva metrics listed [here](https://community.conviva.com/site/global/apis_data/experience_insights_api/index.gsp#metrics) are supported.
 The metrics are gauges.
 They are converted to SignalFx metrics with account and filter name dimensions.
-In the case of MetricLenses, the names of the constituent metrics and the Conviva MetricLens dimensions are included.
+In the case of MetricLenses, the constituent metrics and the Conviva MetricLens dimensions are included.
 The values of the Conviva dimensions are derived from the values of the associated MetricLens dimension entities.

 Below is a sample YAML configuration showing the most basic configuration of the Conviva monitor using the required fields.
 For this configuration the monitor will default to fetching quality MetricLens